lnarasim/geekshub_python_bootcamp/topics/datatypes/int.md

    - unsigned
 * How numbers are stored
    - 8 bit notation
+   - Sign bit
+   - 7 bits sequence

 ---

 # Integers in Python
+* Integer is an object
+* Immutable
 * Unlimited in size
       * Can be as big as the size of the memory we have
       * Variable number of bits
 * Seamless to us
-* Integer is an object
 * It has overhead
 * Large number use more memory
-* Immutable

 ---
 # Integer airthmetic operations